 We selectively use automation to enhance the quality and consistency of our finished products and to improve efficiency in our manufacturing processes.
 Key equipment in our manufacturing process includes automatic laminators, simulators and solar cell testers.
 The current design of our assembly lines gives us flexibility to adjust the ratio of manufacturing equipment to skilled labor for quality and efficiency control.
 We use manufacturing equipment purchased primarily from Chinese solar power equipment suppliers.
-The location of our manufacturing equipment at more competitive prices compared to similar machinery offered by international solar power equipment manufacturers.
+The location of our manufacturing operations in China gives us the advantage of proximity to these Chinese manufacturers, who typically sell solar power manufacturing equipment at more competitive prices compared to similar machinery offered by international solar power equipment manufacturers.
 We source critical testing equipment from international manufacturers.
 The manufacturing of solar module products remains a labor intensive process, and we leverage China's competitive labor costs by using labor in our manufacturing process when it proves to be more efficient and cost-effective than using equipment.